It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 1. Schedule your reading time

-2. Read a wide variety of books
+2. Read a wide variety

 3. Don’t force yourself to finish every book you start